GabrielProstitis/kqx.io/content/writeups/inline8.md

 var input = console.input("input?\n");
 while(1){} //NO CRASH!
 ```
+1) The string object is never cleaned up so we don't trigger a crash.

 ```js
 var input = console.input("input?\n");
 delete input;
 while(1){} //CRASH!
 ```
+2) It crashes when we explicitly delete the object.

 ```js
 console.input("input?\n");
 while(1){} //CRASH!
 ```

-1) The string object is never cleaned up so we don't trigger a crash.
-2) It crashes when we explicitly delete the object.
 3) It crashes instanly after returning from `console.input()`, since we don't save a reference to the returned string it gets cleaned up immediately by the GC.

 As a bonus if we print the UAF-ed string we get a free heap leak since the freed chunk now contains the next pointer in the bins freelist.

-### The exploit
+## The exploit
+Now that we have:
+- Both PIE and heap leaks
+- A way to allocate arbitrary data with `console.input()`
+- Free said data using the `delete` operator
+- Our UAF vulnerability

-Now that we have both PIE and heap leaks, a way to allocate arbitrary data with `console.input()`, free said data using the `delete` operator and our UAF vulnerability we can gain an **Arbitrary Write** primitive by using a standard heap exploitation technique, [Fastbin Dup](https://github.com/shellphish/how2heap/blob/master/glibc_2.35/fastbin_dup.c), which i found to be the easiest to weaponize given our constraints.
+We can gain an **Arbitrary Write** primitive by using a standard heap exploitation technique, [Fastbin Dup](https://github.com/shellphish/how2heap/blob/master/glibc_2.35/fastbin_dup.c), which i found to be the easiest to weaponize given our constraints.

-## Constraints
+### Constraints
 1) While we can allocate arbitrarily sized data, we cannot use null-bytes.
 2) Jsish treats string as immutable (which is what you'd expect from a proper JS engine but you never know...), therefore we will exploit the UAF by turning into a **Double-Free**
 3) As we can't use null-bytes we're limited to 0x20-sized bins, otherwise we wouldn't be able to allocate a fake next pointer in a bigger chunk

-## Double free
+### Double free
 ```js
 var x = "prompt!";
 var uaf = console.input(x);